rpbouman/huey/README.md

 If an item that is used in the partition definition of any axis-aggregates is moved or removed, then that item is removed from the partition definition of those axis-aggregates.

 All aggregate operations that are available for cell-aggregates are also available as axis aggregates.

 #### Array aggregates

-While cell-aggregates and axis-aggregates take input values from the underlying rows, array aggregates apply to the elements of a single array-typed value at the axis.
+While cell-aggregates and axis-aggregates take input values from the underlying rows, array aggregates apply to the elements of a single array-typed value.

-In the Attributes sidebar, array attributes are technically derivations for array-typed attributes that happen to apply an aggregate function to the array elements.
+In the Attributes sidebar, array attributes can be found in the array statistics folder.

+Array aggregates are technically derivations for array-typed attributes that happen to apply an aggregate function to the array elements.
 The repetoire of aggregate operations for aggregate elements is largely the same as for cells- and axis- aggregates.

+You can

 ## Structured types, Arrays, and Maps